rgabeflores/Data-Structures-and-Algorithms/README.md

 ## Contributors
 * [Gabriel Flores](https://github.com/rgabeflores) - [LinkedIn](https://www.linkedin.com/in/rgabrielflores/)

-> Please contact me if you notice any bugs or issues.
+> Please contact me if you notice any bugs, issues, or modules that need revision.